 You Got Arrested for Las Vegas DUI.
+Now What?

 You submitted to a blood or breath alcohol test.
 You got released from jail with a citation to appear in court at a later date.
 What should you do now?

-As Las Vegas DUI attorneys, our job is to collect favorable evidence and to help you in an attempt to keep the DUI off your record and to save your drivers license.
+Our job is to collect favorable evidence and to help you in an attempt to keep the DUI off your record and to save your driver’s license.
 Along those lines, you can take steps to help us build and prepare your defense.

 Your friends or family may have a very different impression.
 They may recall that you seemed alert and coherent and that your speech was completely normal.
 If so, they may become important witnesses as to your lack of alcohol impairment.